vfields/rancid-tomatillos/docs/README.md

 ### Reflections
 <b>Wins:</b><br>
 Creating this application bolstered our understanding of React's data down, actions up model.
 We drafted a component tree that reflects the data's flow, and were able to build on top of this foundation by making a search bar that relies on data shared between sibling components.
-We also installed and incorporated componenets from different libraries to further enhance user experience, and are really excited about the embedded movie trailer videos!
+We also installed and incorporated componenets from different libraries to further enhance the user experience, and are really excited about the embedded movie trailer videos!
 <p>
 <b>Challenges:</b><br>
 Working with React Router posed a unique challenge when we were trying to handle bad URLs.
 With some dedication and trial-and-error, we were able to come to a working solution to redirect users to a catch-all error component that offers an easy way back to the home page.